-The Prince George's County Planning Board approved CSP-18002 on July 26, 2018, to recommend rezoning the 4.66-acre southern portion of the property from the O-S to the R-55 Zone, and to recommend amending the list of allowed uses to allow townhouses to be developed on the property, in addition to single-family detached houses.
+The Prince George's County Planning Board approved CSP-18002 on July 26, 2018, to recommend rezoning the 4.66-acre southern portion of the property from the O-S Zone to the R-55 Zone, and to recommend amending the list of allowed uses to allow townhouses to be developed on the property, in addition to single-family detached houses.
 On January 15, 2019, the District Council remanded CSP-18002 back to the Planning Board to consider specific issues.
 On March 14, 2019, the Planning Board reheard the case, but took no position, and provided an amended resolution (PGCPB Resolution No. 18-74(A)).
-On May 13, 2019, the District Council reheard the CSP and on June 10, 2019, they issued an order to approve the rezoning from 0-S to R-55 with three conditions, and to facilitate R-55 development of the entire 8.26 acres for single-family attached units and single-family detached units.
+On May 13, 2019, the District Council reheard the CSP and on June 10, 2019, they issued an order to approve the rezoning from O-S to R-55 with three conditions, and to facilitate R-55 development of the entire 8.26 acres for single-family attached and detached units.

 The maximum density of the Suffrage Point development was also determined with the CSP.
 The Council order approved CSP-18002 with the maximum density for single-family attached development at nine dwelling units per acre, and the maximum density for single-family detached, as permitted in the R-55 Zone, at 6.7 dwelling units per acre.
 It also approved a total maximum density of 72 units (31 units on the 3.6-acre northern block and 41 units on the 4.66-acre southern block), in accordance with Applicant's Exhibit 1, provided with CSP-18002.
 For the southern block, the exhibit indicates a density of approximately 8.8 dwelling units per acre, based on the gross acreage of the site (41 units divided by 4.66 acres equals 8.8 units per acre).
 The 41 units proposed with this PPS are consistent with the total maximum density approved by the District Council and shown on the CSP.
+However, as noted in the introduction of this technical staff report, the CSP is currently pending a new review before the District Council, to recalculate the density of the development based on the net acreage of the site.
+The 41 units proposed with this PPS must be consistent with the total maximum density ultimately approved by the District Council. or else final platting of this subdivision cannot proceed.
+Because the density is a standard approved with the CSP, and not the PPS, the Planning Board's approval of this PPS should not be construed as the Planning Board having approved or endorsed any specific density for the project.

-CSP-18002 was approved subject to three conditions, of which the following are relevant to the review of this PPS:
+CSP-18002 was approved, subject to three conditions, of which the following are relevant to the review of this PPS:

-- 2. At the time of Detailed Site Plan, as required in PGCC § 27-548.26, Applicant shall: - b.
+2. At the time of Detailed Site Plan, as required in PGCC § 27-548.26, Applicant shall:

+b.
 Provide sidewalks on both sides of all internal streets, excluding alleys, as appropriate.

 The proposed development lacks internal streets.
-A system of internal alleys is proposed to serve the lots, and in accordance with this condition, sidewalks are not provided alongside the alleys.
+A system of internal alleys is proposed to serve the lots and, in accordance with this condition, sidewalks are not provided alongside the alleys.
 One sidewalk is proposed to serve the lots which do not front on Gallatin Street/40th Place; this sidewalk is provided at the front of the units, while the alley is at their rear.
 Recommendations regarding sidewalks are provided in the Bicycle/Pedestrian finding of this technical staff report.